crosscompute/crosscompute/README.md

-# CrossCompute
+# CrossCompute Analytics Automation Framework

 Automate your Jupyter notebooks and scripts as web-based reports, tools, widgets, dashboards, forms.
+[See examples and tutorials](https://crosscompute.com).

 - Reports are documents that update when the data changes.
 - Forms are step-by-step questions that generate a specific web-based report.